 As temperatures drop, we do more to battle the cold.
 We run hot water so pipes don't freeze, salt the ground to melt ice and snow, and use antifreeze in our cars to keep them running.
 While these tricks are helpful to us humans, they can be dangerous for our pups.
 Here is an overview of antifreeze poisoning in dogs:

-Although this substance is very useful to you, it can be very dangerous to your dog due to the active ingredient ethylene glycol, which is toxic to canines.
-Despite being odorless, antifreeze chemicals smell sweet to dogs, making them attracted to the liquid.
-Because of all this, it's important to keep antifreeze stored and secured from your dog.
+Although this substance is very useful to you, it's very dangerous to your dog due to the active ingredient ethylene glycol, which is toxic to canines.
+Despite being odorless to humans, antifreeze chemicals smell sweet to dogs, making them attracted to the liquid.
+Because of all this, it's important to keep antifreeze securely stored away from your dog.
 Especially if he or she has health issues or a weakened immune system (e.g. senior dogs) or is inquisitive, destructive or tries to get into anything and everything (e.g. puppies).

 If your dog does get into antifreeze, it's critical that you act fast, as it can become fatal within 36 to 72 hours.
 The first symptoms may show up as soon as 30 minutes after ingestion.
 These include lethargy, hypothermia, vomiting, excessive urination, excessive thirst and uncoordinated movements.
 Symptoms may appear to improve 12 to 24 hours after ingestion, but your dog is still at risk.
 During this time period, your dog may be experiencing dehydration and kidney damage.
 The kidneys then shut down 36 to 72 hours after ingestion, causing abdominal pain, lack of urination, lethargy, depression, seizures, coma and death.